 The Company did not make any charitable donation or gift during the year under review.
-In accordance with Section 43 (2) of the Companies and Allied Matters Act 2020 which is also consistent with the Company's donation policy, the Company did not also make any donation or gift to any political party, political association or for any political purpose in the course of the year under review.
+In accordance with Section 43 (2) Companies and Allied Matters Act 2020 which is also consistent with the Company's donation policy, the Company did not also make any donation or gift to any political party, political association or for any political purpose in the year under review.